 Today one of the PG trainee of our General Surgery team was telling the assistant professor about the procedure he performed on some specific patient who needed hernial repair.

 While doing that, he mixed the terms herniorrhaphy and hernioplasty!
 The asst. professor asked him to explain herniorraphy vs hernioplasty, he got confused!
 What an embarrassment!

 Anyway to save all of us from this situation in future, lets see what’s the difference between herniorraphy and hernioplasty.

 Difference between herniorrhaphy and hernioplasty

-Well I won’t be going into the details of herniorrhaphy or hernioplasty here thought but will simply like to tell you the difference between the two and how to remember it.
+Well I won’t be going into the details of herniorrhaphy or hernioplasty here though but will simply like to tell you the difference between the two and how to remember it.

 What is meant by herniorrhaphy?

-Herniorrhaphy = repairing the defect by stitching the healthy ends of tissue / muscle together.
+Herniorrhaphy = repairing the defect by stitching the healthy ends of tissue or muscle together.